livestorejs/livestore/website/src/content/docs/reference/contributing.md

 ---
 title: Contributing
-description: Notes for developers interested in contributing to the LiveStore monorepo.
+description: Notes for developers interested in contributing to LiveStore.
 ---

 ## Before contributing